No fewer than 47 million meters are expected to be installed for customers across Nigeria between now and year 2021.

 The ultimate goal of the commission according to the commissioner is to close the metering gap as well as ensure total elimination of estimated billing system in the next three years.

 He stated that the process and procedure for acquiring a meter has not changed from the usual online application via the Discos website, and or contact with the Business Customer Care Unit of the distribution company, Discos.

 Two options for acquiring a meter according to him are available one of which is the upfront payment, which also means that a subscriber who has his or her money ready must be given priority, adding that they have already asked the MAPs to concentrate on this for now.

-For payment by installment which he referred to as mass metering, with designated areas and metering roll-out plan and scheduled to kick off on August 1 2019, he said Discos have the responsibility to make the areas for meter deployment meter ready, in line with the MAP regulation and the planned roll-out.
+For payment by installment which also involves mass metering, he said designated areas and metering roll-out plan was already scheduled to kick off on August 1 2019, as Discos have the responsibility of making the areas for meter deployment meter ready, in line with the MAP regulation and the planned roll-out.

 The determination of the type of meter to be installed under this scheme according to him lies with the MAPs who now expects the customer to decide how long he or she plans to complete payment of the meter.
 Under this scheme, no one within the designated areas is expected to be left out.

 It would be recalled that the Commission had in April 2019 approved 42 Meter Asset Providers, MAPs under the MAP Regulation after what he called “a rigorous procurement exercise” carried out by the 11 Discos in Nigeria who were also asked to commence the deployment of meters effective May 1 2019 that never held.